AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/asset_editing.md

 ### Capture settings

 Capture settings are resources used only by the editor that specify parameters for capturing a stream of images from the viewport and saving the result as a set of *.exr* files.
 This usage showcases how a custom asset type can make the **Property Editor** act like a specicalized editing tool.
-For background information about working with scatter brushes in Stingray, see [the main Stingray Help](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_lighting_rendering_capture_frames_tool_html).
+For background information about working with capture settings, see the pages under ~{ Capture Frames Tool }~.

 ![capture_settings](../../images/capture_settings_editing.png)